datacarpentry/spreadsheets-socialsci/_episodes/01-format-data.md

 of particular values.

-Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format are they are in; and whether they supersede or are superseded by previous files.
+Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format they are in; and whether they supersede or are superseded by previous files.
 A folder-level readme.txt file is the classic way of accounting for all the files and folders in a project.